mongodb/terraform-provider-mongodbatlas/website/docs/r/database_user.html.markdown

   * `USER` - New database user has AWS IAM user credentials.
   * `ROLE` -  New database user has credentials associated with an AWS IAM role.

+* `ldap_auth_type` - (Optional) Method by which the provided username is authenticated.
+If no value is given, Atlas uses the default value of NONE.
+  * `NONE` -	Atlas authenticates this user through SCRAM-SHA, not LDAP.
+  * `USER` - LDAP server authenticates this user through the user's LDAP user. `username` must also be a fully qualified distinguished name, as defined in RFC-2253.
+  * `GROUP` -  LDAP server authenticates this user using their LDAP user and authorizes this user using their LDAP group.

 ### Roles

 Block mapping a user's role to a database / collection.
 A role allows the user to perform particular actions on the specified database.
 A role on the admin database can include privileges that apply to the other databases as well.